Connection-Telecom/node-touchpoint-client/README.md

 * `error`: emitted with an `Error` if an error occurs.
 If the error related to one chat, the chat ID is also included.
 If there is no chat ID, the error is a fatal error which also closes the client.
-* `message`: When one of the chats you created receives a message, this is emitted. emitted with a message object sent by the agent or by Touchpoint itself, and the chat ID.
+* `message`: When one of the chats you created receives a message, this is emitted with a message object sent by the agent or by Touchpoint itself, and the chat ID.
   The message object will always have two fields `type` and `message`, and may have more.
   `type` is `agentMsg` for a message sent by the agent; all other types are messages sent by the system.
 * `chatReady`: emitted with a chat ID once that chat has finished initializing.